billyjitsu/dapiworkshop/README.md

 Example:
 Deploy#Api3AggregatorAdaptor - 0xBf35d6060d828E573bf10cB0a30D2dab710D5075
 ```
-And input that address onto the `updateOracleSource` function of the `OtherOracle` contract.
+Input the deployed `Api3AggregatorAdaptor` address onto the `updateOracleSource` function of the `OtherOracle` contract.

 Once that is completed, your `OtherOracle` contract will be able to read API3 Price Feeds without a refactor